yoyobazzi3/dev-11-0.5/ReadMe.txt

 # Version: 0.2

 # who did what:
-1. Youssef Bazzi: Landing Page and the button that navigates to the home page.
+1. Youssef Bazzi: Display the office hours schedule in the frontend
 2.
 3.
 3.